A holiday in Rome people will not forget

 1. Bonded By Blood 2.
 Exodus 3.
 And Then There Were None 4.
 A Lesson In Violence 5.
 Metal Command 6.
 Piranha 7.
 No Love 8.
 Deliver Us To Evil 9.
 Strike Of The Beast

-Although the debut of Exodus deservedly got a permanent position in the hall of thrash metal fame due to its classic status only, some of this album has not aged as gracefully as some other releases of the time.
-The late Paul Baloff's vocals are still guaranteed to divide opinions and firmly belong to the "love it or hate it" category.
-Even though I personally never found his style too likeable, at least I can listen to Bonded By Blood without being forced to cover my ears.
-Besides the vocals, my only other major gripe about the music is the cheesy "metal" lyrics in many songs (Metal Command, anyone?), but this just applies to many other early efforts as well.
-If you don't mind over-the-top vocals and some archaic feel, this album is more than a decent piece of straightforward thrash metal with some solid guitar work, but in retrospective it doesn't appear like such an untouchable work of brutal art anymore.
+Although the debut of Exodus deservedly got a permanent position in the hall of thrash metal fame already based on its classic status only, some of this album has not aged quite as gracefully as certain other releases from the same period.
+Most notably, the late Paul Baloff's vocalization can appear awfully tone-deaf a lot of the time though this sort of adds to the violent and rough charm of it all.
+Maybe the only other minor gripe is about the cheesy "metal" lyrics in some songs, but this just applies to many other early efforts as well.
+As a whole, Bonded By Blood is more than a decent piece of straightforward thrash metal with solid guitar work and a very consistent style, but in retrospective it may not appear like such an untouchable work of brutal art anymore.

 EXODUS - Pleasures Of The Flesh